tgi-io/tgi-core/spec/README.md

 });
 ```
 #### validationRule.range
-<p>validationRule.range is used when value must fall within a range of values- use null to omit bound</p>
+validationRule.range is used when value must fall within a range of values- use null to omit bound

 &nbsp;<b><i>validationRule.range lower bound only:</i></b>
 ```javascript
 var a = new Attribute({name: 'age', type: 'Number', value: 17, validationRule: {range: [18, null]}});